carolinewang01/rotate/README.md

     - input
     - output
     - test
-- Create an abstract environment API for our codebase
+- Create an abstract environment API for our codebase (Jiaxun)

 ### Benchmark Release
+- Ego agent training:
+   - Add option to train IPPO teammates for training
+   - Make compatible with option to specify teammates in the ego agent
 - Create demo notebook
 - Remove ROTATE-specific paths throughout the codebase
 - README